MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex2_retention_labels.md

 # Lab 3 - Exercise 2 - Implement Retention Labels

-In this exercise, you will assume the role of Joni Sherman, a System Administrator for Contoso Ltd. Your organization is based in Sudbury England and has legal obligations to retain finance documents.

-Your finance department has created a retention plan to set retention labels on documents for Value Added Tax (VAT) returns with supporting documents and Credit Card receipts.
+In this exercise, you will assume the role of Joni Sherman, a System Administrator for Contoso Ltd., based in Sudbury, England.
+The company is focused on adhering to strict compliance and data retention standards, particularly concerning financial records.
+To ensure these records are managed systematically and efficiently, you will implement a file plan that includes creating and applying retention labels for critical documents, such as Value Added Tax (VAT) returns and credit card receipts.
+This will help Contoso Ltd. meet both legal and internal compliance requirements.

+**Tasks**:

+- Create retention labels with file plan
+- Publish retention labels
+- Publish auto-apply retention labels
+- Apply retention labels in Outlook
+- Apply retention labels in SharePoint
+- Apply retention labels in OneDrive

-## Task 1 – Create Retention Labels
+## Task 1 – Create retention labels

-In this task, you will create a retention label that can be assigned to documents and emails that contain VAT returns and a retention label that can be applied to Credit Card receipts.
+In this task, you'll create retention labels for VAT returns and supporting documents, as well as for credit card receipts.
+These labels will be part of a comprehensive file plan to manage and secure these documents according to the company's compliance requirements.

 1. Log into Client 1 VM (SC-400-CL1) as the **SC-400-cl1\admin** account.